 - Voluntary information, e.g. an application photo, information on severely disabled persons or other information that you voluntarily provide to us in your application

-- Other Group companies (Helsing Germany GmbH, Helsing SAS and Helsing Ltd.)
+- Other Group companies (Helsing Germany GmbH, Helsing SAS, Helsing Ltd. and Helsing LLC)

 - Recruitment service providers